 The practical implication: a TennCare CHOICES Group 1 nursing-facility resident can keep title in their own name during their lifetime without fear of pre-death lien attachment.
 Recovery is post-death only, against the probate estate, subject to the five statutory exceptions and the hardship waiver.

-Step Eight: What DOESN'T Work, Lady Bird Deeds and TOD Deeds
+What Doesn't Work: Lady Bird Deeds and TOD Deeds

-Two common online "Medicaid planning" tools that Tennessee families frequently ask about, lady bird deeds and transfer-on-death (TOD) deeds, do not exist as legal instruments in Tennessee in 2026.
+Here's where a lot of families lose money.
+Two tools you'll see all over online "Medicaid planning" content, lady bird deeds and transfer-on-death (TOD) deeds, do not exist as legal instruments for real estate in Tennessee in 2026.

 Lady Bird Deeds: Not Recognized in Tennessee